jtonneyck/file-upload-server-react/README.md

             <input onChange={this.change} type="password" name="password" value={this.state.password} placeholder="password"/>
             <input type="file" name="profile-picture" />
             {/* file is not a "controlled" component */}
-            {/* the name of the file input field has the be alligned with multer in the back-end:  upload.single('profile-picture') */}
+            {/* the name of the file input field has the be alligned with Multer in the back-end:  upload.single('profile-picture') */}
             <button type="submit">Submit</button>
         </form>
+        {/*the user will receive feedback in case of success and in case of an error*/}
         <p style={{color: "red"}}>{this.state.err? this.state.err:""}</p>
         <p style={{color: "green"}}>{this.state.success? this.state.success:""}</p>
       </div>